firezone/firezone/rust/gui-client/docs/intended_behavior.md

 ## Smoke test checklist (Windows)

+Keep this synchronized with the Windows GUI docs in `/website/src/app/kb/user-guides/windows-client`

 x86_64 only, see issue #2992.
 Best performed on a clean VM.

 1. Run the MSI installer and ensure "Launch Firezone" is checked at the end